Consulate General of Norway, Houston explained

 The Consulate-General of Norway in Houston was Norway's diplomatic mission in Houston, Texas, United States.
 It was located in the Neartown area.[1]
 [2]

 Petroleum-related business ties formed major connections between Norway and Houston.[3]
-Lasse Sigurd Seim, the consul general of Norway to Houston, described the estimated 5,000 - 6,000 Norwegians in the Houston area around 2008 as the largest concentration of Norwegians outside of Scandinavia.
+Lasse Sigurd Seim, former consul general of Norway to Houston, described the estimated 5,000 - 6,000 Norwegians in the Houston area around 2008 as the largest concentration of Norwegians outside of Scandinavia.
 About 100 Norwegian companies had business operations in Houston during that year.
 In 2007 Houston had $1.5 billion United States dollars in trade with Norway.[4]

 History